Filters and thresholding

 Median

 The median filter creates a blurred version of the input image.
-Larger values for the ‘radius’ result in a greater blurring effect.
+Larger values for the ‘Footprint size’ result in a greater blurring effect.

 The results of the median filter are similar to a gaussian blur, but tend to preserve the edges of objects better.
 For example, here you can see that it preserves the sharp edges of each nucleus.
 You can read more about how the median filter works in Pete Bankhead’s bioimage book.